Feedback – We All Struggle With It, Without Fail!

 Admit it, it is just not easy giving someone a piece of your mind in a frank yet respectful way.

-3) Commit to the journey.
+- Commit to the journey.
 Practise makes perfect.
-Look for oppertunities to practise, whether you give private criticism or public praise.
+Look for opportunities to practise, whether you give private criticism or public praise.
 And lastly – practice HIP – good feedback is: Humble, Helpful, Immediate, In person, Private criticism/Public praise, not Personalized If you have some time – read the full post.

 I have included the post here: